Anthony Ireland and Alex Osborne combined to play more games than any in history and their careers close in WCC quarterfinals.

 His third season at LMU saw the Lions deal with more injury issues and a juggling line-up as freshman Anthony Ireland was the only player to not miss a game on the season.
 However, the Lions managed to advance in the WCC Championships for the second straight year and had three players on the All-WCC team for the second consecutive season.
 That is the first time that has happened since 1989-90.

+Prior to joining the Lions as an assistant, Good led Bryant University (Smithfield, RI) to new levels of success, posting a record of 132-86 in eight seasons.
+Good was named head coach in 2001 and inherited a program that had four straight losing seasons.
 The 2003-04 season saw Good lead the Bulldogs to a new level.
 They set a school-record with 23 wins, earning the school's first NCAA tournament berth in 24 years.
 They not only qualified, but advanced to the Sweet Sixteen.
-After a tough loss in the regional finals in just his third season, year four may go down as one of the best in Bryant's history.
-Good led the team to another wins record at 25-9 overall, leading the team all the way to the NCAA Division II Championship, falling to Virginia Union in the title game, 63-58.
+After a tough loss in the regional finals in just his third season, year four may go down as one of the best in Bryant's history, leading them to a 25-9 overall record and a trip to the NCAA Division II Championship, falling to Virginia Union in the title game, 63-58.